Tracking Sheet In Excel

-To differentiate groups of cells, some like to use a nice solid grid.
+Some like to use a nice solid grid to differentiate groups of cells.
 Use the grid button to do so.

 You can also freeze spreadsheet panes that don’t move when you scroll up/down/left/right.
 This step will ensure that the left or top rows/columns are still visible.

 Conditional formatting is a useful feature of Excel.
 You may have cells that meet a significant criterion automatically highlighted.
-For example, if you want to be notified any time you spend more than $200 on betting, it will be highlighted.
+For example, it will be highlighted if you want to be notified any time you spend more than $200 on betting.

 You can save this tracking spreadsheet to your computer, flash drive, floppy disk, CD, or whatever else you want.
 However, I strongly advise you to back it up online or in the cloud.

 Google Drive is a fantastic, free option.
-You may even install the Google Drive app on your computer to have it automatically sync online as you make changes to the Excel sheet.
+You may even install the Google Drive app on your computer to automatically sync online as you change the Excel sheet.

-Dropbox and OneDrive are both excellent alternatives, as they have an auto-syncing app for computers.
+Dropbox and OneDrive are excellent alternatives, as they have an auto-syncing app for computers.

 Pre-made models are available in Excel and many other programs.
 Some are also available as free downloads on the internet.

-You may find the majority of them to be a little too complicated for your requirements.
-For example, in some Excel’s expense tracker, you can see columns for school, food, transportation, and so on.
+You may find most of them to be a little too complicated for your requirements.
+For example, in some Excel expense trackers, you can see columns for school, food, transportation, etc.

+You should start creating your prototype and give a detailed view of your sheet’s functions.
 Everything is very detailed but not appropriate for your betting purposes.
-I advise you to not fiddle with and modify a pre-made sheet.
-You should start creating your prototype and give you a detailed view of the functions your sheet has.
+I advise you not to fiddle with and modify a pre-made sheet.

 Why Should You Track Your Expenses